 Carson McCullers's groundbreaking book The Heart Is a Lonely Hunter isn't just about love, it's about the absence of it that makes us feel dreadfully alone and alien.
 She poses questions that nail this sense of loneliness, asking us things like, "When a person knows and can't make the others understand, what does he do?"
 Another example is when she describes the protagonist as feeling like she has been cheated, "Only nobody had cheated her.
 So there was nobody to take it out on."

 So while it's all about that dreaded feeling of disconnection and the fear that it will last forever, this book might actually make you feel a little less alone in that emotion.
 Clearly, someone else has felt it before, too.
 Unsurprisingly, she's also the author who coined the term "stranger in a strange land," even in the most familiar places.

 A Taste of the Tone: "The Heart is a lonely hunter with only one desire!
 To find some lasting comfort in the arms of another's fire…driven by a desperate hunger to the arms of a neon light, the heart is a lonely hunter when there's no sign of love in sight!"

 There's More Where That Came From… Next Up: And the Ass Saw the Angel

 Some of the best true crime nonfiction reporting ever, In Cold Blood is a must-read.
-Truman Capote crafts a spine-chilling book about the murder of the 1959 murder of Clutter family, which was carried out while they slept in their home in rural Kansas.
-But rather than just depicting the crime itself as the main action, he also uncovers the psychological and social backgrounds of the two men who carried out this supposedly motive-less homicide.
+Truman Capote crafts a spine-chilling book about the 1959 murder of the Clutter family, which was carried out while they slept in their home in rural Kansas.
+But rather than depicting the crime as the main action, he uncovers the psychological and social backgrounds of the two men who carried out this supposedly motive-less homicide.

 A Taste of the Tone: "Imagination, of course, can open any door—turn the key and let terror walk right in."